 Round tables are perfect for conversation because all guests can see each other.
 Round is great for large or small gatherings.
 If you have a kitchen nook, a round table might fit best.
-Round tables are especially good for small spaces because there are no sharp corners to bump into.
+Round tables are perfect for small spaces because there are no sharp corners to bump into.

 Also, you can usually fit more people around a round table because there are no corners.
 Pedestal bases are even better, offering ample legroom and seating.

 To be sure you have enough seating for four people, use a three-foot round table with a pedestal base or a four- to five-foot round table with legs.
-When seating six people, use a five-foot round table with a pedestal base.
+Use a five-foot round table with a pedestal base when seating six people.

 If you’re seating eight to nine people, a six- to seven-foot round table will be suitable.
 When choosing a large round table, it can be difficult to reach food that is placed in the middle of the table.
 Using a lazy susan is a great solution.

 More shapes and sizes